Creating a Custom Model Endpoint

 InfraMind allows every deployed model to expose its own custom endpoint, making it accessible via a globally routed, verifiable interface.
 A model endpoint is not tied to any single node, IP, or region — it's an abstracted access layer over a decentralized runtime.
 When a request is sent to an endpoint, the mesh scheduler finds the optimal node, routes the job, and returns the result.

 To make this work in a verifiable, trust-minimized way, each model must explicitly declare its interface — the expected input structure, output structure, optional metadata, and any routing constraints.
-This declaration lives in the model.yaml
+This declaration lives in the model.yaml file and is enforced at runtime by the node agent.

 Defining Input and Output Schema